catboost/catboost/util/README.md

 * renaming of an internal variable to match the styleguide.

 Whenever a breaking change happens to accidentally land into trunk, reverting it does not need to be reviewed.

+## Stale/abandoned review request policy

+Sometimes review requests are neither merged nor discarded, and stay in review request queue forever.
+To limit the incoming review request queue size, util reviewers follow these rules:

+- A review request is considered stale if it is not updated by its author for at least 3 months, or if its author has left Yandex.
+- A stale review request may be marked as discarded by util reviewers.

+Review requests discarded as stale may be reopened or resubmitted by any committer willing to push them to completion.

+**Note:** It's an author's duty to push the review request to completion.
+If util reviewers stop responding to updates, they should be politely pinged via appropriate means of communication.